Lag (1982:80) om anställningsskydd; Lag (1976:580) om medbestämmande i arbetslivet

 - the duration of any interruption in the performance of the activities,

-- whether tangible assets have been transferred,
+- whether tangible assets have been transferred, and

 - whether intangible assets have been transferred.

-In terms of service provision change the legislation applies if, before the change, there is an organised grouping of employees with the purpose of carrying on the activities.
+In terms of service provision change, the legislation applies if, before the change, there is an organised grouping of employees with the purpose of carrying on the activities.
 A single employee may constitute such a grouping.
 Activities not normally included are 'one-off' buying-in of services, a contract for short-term services, and activities mainly related to the supply of goods to the business.

 The legislation protects all employees (including those on temporary contracts) employed by the undertaking that is being transferred.
 The rights and obligations provided for in their employment contracts are also transferred.
 This includes accrued benefits but not pension rights, unless agreed upon by a collective agreement.
 The basic rule is that no detrimental changes may be made to the position of the employee.
 However, minor changes to individual contracts may be made, given the consent of the employee.